ecordovag/Challenge-alura-OracleOne/README.en.md

 - **`Validation of spaces and blank inputs ✅:`** The program only allows valid names to be entered.
 Blank data cannot be submitted.
 - **`Validation of duplicate names 🔁:`** The same name cannot be entered more than once.
 This validation works even if the name is written in uppercase or with extra spaces at the beginning or end.
 - **`Validation of number of names entered 🔢:`** The selection can only be executed when at least two names are provided.
 - **`User experience improvements ⌨️:`** The user can enter the names by clicking the "Add" ("Añadir") button or by pressing ENTER.
-Additionally, a "New Game" ("Nuevo Juego") was created, allowing the user to play multiple times!
+Additionally, a "New Game" ("Nuevo Juego") button was created, allowing the user to play multiple times!